EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 1
 ~~~~~~~~~~~~~~~~~~~~~~~

-CoaP is used as transport and Party U is CoAP client:
+CoaP is used as transport and the Initiator acts as CoAP client:

 ~~~~~~~~~~~~~~~~~~~~~~~
-corr (Party U can correlate message_1 and message_2)
+corr (the Initiator can correlate message_1 and message_2) 1
-1
 ~~~~~~~~~~~~~~~~~~~~~~~

 No unprotected opaque auxiliary data is sent in the message exchanges.

-The pre-defined Cipher Suite 0 is in place both on Party U and Party V, see {{cipher-suites}}.
+The pre-defined Cipher Suite 0 is in place both on the Initiator and the Responder, see {{cipher-suites}}.

-### Input for Party U {#psk-tv-input-u}
+### Input for the Initiator {#psk-tv-input-u}

-The following are the parameters that are set in Party U before the first message exchange.
+The following are the parameters that are set in the Initiator before the first message exchange.

 ~~~~~~~~~~~~~~~~~~~~~~~
-Party U's ephemeral private key (32 bytes) f4 0c ea f8 6e 57 76 92 33 32 b8 d8 fd 3b ef 84 9c ad b1 9c 69 96 bc 27
+Initiator's ephemeral private key (32 bytes) f4 0c ea f8 6e 57 76 92 33 32 b8 d8 fd 3b ef 84 9c ad b1 9c 69 96 bc 27
 2a f1 f6 48 d9 56 6a 4c
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
-Party U's ephemeral public key (value of G_X) (32 bytes) ab 2f ca 32 89 83 22 c2 08 fb 2d ab 50 48 bd 43 c3 55 c6 43 0f 58 88 97
+Initiator's ephemeral public key (value of G_X) (32 bytes) ab 2f ca 32 89 83 22 c2 08 fb 2d ab 50 48 bd 43 c3 55 c6 43 0f 58 88 97
 cb 57 49 61 cf a9 80 6f
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
-Connection identifier chosen by U (value of C_U) (1 byte) c1
+Connection identifier chosen by the Initiator (value of C_I) (1 byte) c1
 ~~~~~~~~~~~~~~~~~~~~~~~